 I've personally been on the receiving end of these frustrated and angry calls and every time, I am unable to help the clients simply because they want to take their frustration and anger out on me instead of allowing me to help them.

-If you really want to receive help for your situation, then you need to stay calm and remain cognizant that you are talking to another human being who wants to help you.
+If you really want to receive help for your situation, then you need to stay calm and remain cognizant that you are talking to another human being who actually wants to help you.

 Next, you want to make sure you have all of your necessary documents available in front of you for this call.